Zahra-Aziz/BrandHub/README.md

 CleanData.ipynb file cleans the data of all products and stores a cleaned data string back in MongoDB for all products.
 This string is later used for Search By Text
 TopBottom.ipynb is our model that detects whether an image is a top or bottom.
 This file trains our data Topbottom1.py predicts whether a given image is a top or bottom.
-It uses the model trained TopBottom.ipynb
+It uses the model trained TopBottom.ipynb WebScraping.ipynb scrapes all the websites and stores their data in MongoDB